How to Take Off Shellac Nail Polish at Home Safely

 Soak a cotton ball or pad in acetone.
 Then, place it right on top of your nail, making sure it covers the entire nail surface.

 Wrap each fingertip with a small square of aluminum foil to hold the cotton in place.
-Ensure the foil is snug to create a bit of warmth, which helps speed up the process and, then, repeat for all your nails.
+Ensure the foil is snug to create a bit of warmth, which helps speed up the process, and then repeat for all your nails.

 If you don’t want to use aluminum foil, soak your fingertips directly in acetone instead (but this method can be more drying).